 - Hot Fuzz was partially an attempt to revive the British police officer as a credible movie hero after almost every British crime movie of the previous decade (or at least since Lock, Stock & Two Smoking Barrels) had instead focused on glorifying criminals.
 Hot Fuzz spent its first half deconstructing the police-action movie, then used its second half to gleefully rebuild it.

-- Some Westerns seem to be attempts at this (the Three Ten To Yuma remake, Appaloosa) in contrast to some of the more post-modern examples of the genre (such as No Country for Old Men and The Proposition).
+- Some Westerns seem to be attempts at this (3:10 to Yuma (2007), Appaloosa) in contrast to some of the more post-modern examples of the genre (such as No Country for Old Men and The Proposition).
 Or they may be seen as straddling the middle ground between Deconstruction and Reconstruction.

 - Silverado reconstructed the Western in The '80s.

 - James Bond:

 - When the series appeared dead (and had been somewhat deconstructed in the Timothy Dalton era), True Lies appeared to reconstruct the spy-action-adventure genre by way of Affectionate Parody.
 Ironically, it is a remake of a French parody of Hollywood action-adventure movies.